DXLuis101/Flappy-Friend/README.md

 To run this game, install pygame.

-Enjoy and have fun playing this!
+Enjoy and have fun playing this!!!